apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperAdmin.md

     Disabling it only recommended for testing purposes.
     Default: true

+* *ssl.allowReverseDnsLookup* and *ssl.quorum.allowReverseDnsLookup* :
+    (Java system properties: **zookeeper.ssl.allowReverseDnsLookup** and **zookeeper.ssl.quorum.allowReverseDnsLookup**)
+    **New in 3.8.6:**
+    Allow reverse DNS lookup in both server- and client hostname verifications if the hostname verification is enabled in `ZKTrustManager`.
+Supported in both quorum and client TLS protocols.
+Not supported in FIPS mode.
+Reverse DNS lookups are expensive and unnecessary in most cases.
+Make sure that certificates are created with all required Subject Alternative Names (SAN) for successful identity verification.
+It's recommended to add SAN:IP entries for identity verification of client certificates.
+    Default: false (for Client connections), true (for Quorum connections)

 * *ssl.crl* and *ssl.quorum.crl* :
     (Java system properties: **zookeeper.ssl.crl** and **zookeeper.ssl.quorum.crl**)
     **New in 3.5.5:**